aspirity-inc/easydev/documentation/src/content/docs/components/Controls/control-with-label.md

 ---
 title: Control With Label
 ---
+You can provide a label to the Checkbox thanks to the ControlWithLabel component.

 The Control With Label has the next props: label, control, reversed.
 [See there](/?path=/docs/core-controls-controlwithlabel--docs) to get more information.